-A lot happens when a servicemember receives PCS (Permanent Change of Station) orders, including what to do with the family pet.
-PCSers need to know the steps to bring them along, and what alternatives exist to responsibly rehome their loving four-legged family member.
+A lot happens when a service member receives PCS (Permanent Change of Station) orders, including what to do with the family pet.
+PCSers need to know the steps to bring their dog or cat along, as well as what alternatives exist to responsibly rehome their loving four-legged family member.

-Pets traveling overseas and often within the United States require a health certificate from a licensed veterinarian.
-If your pet is determined to be too sick or old to make the trip, your best option is to consider rehoming it responsibly well before you leave.
+Pets traveling overseas, and often within the United States, require a health certificate from a licensed veterinarian.
+If your pet is determined by your veterinarian to be too sick or too old to make the trip, your best option is to consider rehoming it responsibly well in advance of your departure.

-- Breed specific legislation, or BSL, prohibits ownership of certain breeds of dogs within a given municipality.
-Restrictions vary by branch of service and base.
-Even if your base permits certain types of dogs, the municipality in which it resides might not.
+Breed specific legislation, or BSL, prohibits ownership of certain breeds of dogs within a given municipality.
+Your particular branch or service or base will have its own restrictions.
+Even if your duty station permits certain types of dogs, the municipality in which it resides might not.
+In those circumstances you could not legally take your pet off base.
 Know before you go.

-- Check with the destination base, Department of Agriculture and consulate of the destination country when moving overseas for any specific pet health, transport and quarantine issues that may apply to your pet.
+When moving overseas, check with the destination base, Department of Agriculture, and consulate of the destination country for specific health, transport, and quarantine issues that may apply to your pet.

-- To enter Europe, the pet has to be accompanied by the proper veterinary documentation and paperwork.
-There is no quarantine period required, with the exception of United Kingdom, Ireland and Sweden.
+To enter Europe your pet will need proper veterinary documentation and paperwork.
+There is no quarantine period, with the exception of Ireland and Sweden.

-- If going to Guam, Japan or Korea, pets are required to have all their documentation, paperwork and shots.
+If traveling to Guam, Japan or Korea, pets are required to have all their documentation, paperwork and shots.
 There is a quarantine period as well.

-- Ask the base veterinarian.
-In many cases, the base veterinarian at your current duty station will be able to provide helpful information and pre-travel tips.
+Talk to the base veterinarian at your current duty station.
+In many cases, he or she will be able to provide helpful information and pre-travel tips.

 Unmarried military personnel have a different set of circumstances to navigate.

-Often a single soldier will be assigned a room in one of the barracks on base.
-With some exceptions, sometimes related to the soldier's rank, a house or apartment is provided, in which case the information is the same as that for married soldiers.
+Single soldiers are often assigned a room in one of the barracks on base.
+With some exceptions, a house or apartment is provided, in which case the permissions for pet ownership are the same as that for married soldiers.

-However, servicemembers living in the barracks are not allowed to have pets.
+However, service members living in the barracks are not permitted to have pets.

-Not-for-profit military pet foster organizations are typically not a long-term solution either; they're set up to assist in deployment situations.
-However, some do offer short-term fostering for service members who PCS out of the country, but whose pets are unable to travel at the same time due to weather conditions or quarantine.
+However, some of these organizations offer short-term fostering for service members who PCS out of the country, but whose pets are unable to travel at the same time due to weather conditions or quarantine.
 These foster arrangements can last up to six months.

-The last option is the heartbreaking decision to rehome your pet, which at times is the most responsible thing to do.
-Here are the best ways to find your four-legged family member a new home:
+The last option is the heartbreaking decision to rehome your pet.
+At times this is the most responsible choice to make if you are unable to give your dog or cat a stable life.

 ©2012 Pets for Patriots, Inc. All rights reserved.